sdslabs/gasper/docs/content/getting-started/quick-start.md

 For the above case it will be `10.43.3.24:64128`

-You should get the message `Hello World` in your browser which also marks the end of this tutorial
+You should get the message `Hello World` in your browser marking the end of this tutorial

 !!!question "Where to go next?"
-    You can either have a look at more examples or how to configure and setup Gasper to your liking
+    You can either have a look at more [examples](/examples/login) or how to [configure and setup](/configurations/overview) Gasper to your liking